tlienart/Franklin.jl/docs/workflow/deploy.md

   This is used upon deployment to indicate that the base URL of your website is `username.github.io/myWebsite/` instead of `username.github.io`.
   If you forget to do that, among other problems the CSS won't load and your website will look terrible 😅.

-  However, if you add a custom domain like `example.com` to your *project* repo like `myWebsite`, then the variable `prepath` should be set empty string to make the CSS work.
+  However, if you add a custom domain like `example.com` to your *project* repo like `myWebsite`, then the variable `prepath` should be set an empty string to make the CSS work.
 }

 @@tlist